jyangfsu/JRB_Spatiotemporal_Sensitivity/README.md

 A typical FigureX/ folder contains:

-Input data required for that figure (parameter sets, model outputs, sensitivity indices, etc.)
+- Input data required for that figure (parameter sets, model outputs, sensitivity indices, etc.)

-Analysis scripts / notebooks to compute indices and generate plots
+- Analysis scripts / notebooks to compute indices and generate plots

-Example outputs (figures or intermediate result files)
+- Example outputs (figures or intermediate result files)

-The lib/ directory contains reusable modules, for example:

-Utility functions for plotting and post-processing
+The lib/ directory contains reusable modules, for example: Utility functions for plotting and post-processing.

-## ⚙️ Analysis Workflow

-At a high level, the workflow is:

-Global screening

-Use a spatially lumped Morris method to identify influential SWAT parameters.

-Surrogate model training

-Train multilayer perceptron (MLP) surrogates for subbasin-scale and HRU-scale parameter sets.

-Validate surrogates against SWAT-simulated runoff.

-Time-varying SSA

-Compute Nash–Sutcliffe efficiency-based Sobol indices over 3-month and 24-month rolling windows.

-Analyze how parameter sensitivities change across space and time.

-Visualization

-Map spatial sensitivity hotspots and plot temporal evolution of dominant parameters to reproduce Figures 1–7.

-Scripts for each step are organized within the corresponding figure folders and call the shared routines in lib/.

 ## 🛠 Requirements